 drug use, overeating,

-further complicate and compound your struggle!
-Frankly, no matter
+and compound your struggle!
+Frankly, no matter how tempting it

-how tempting it seems, it's best to resist these impulses
+seems, it's best to resist these impulses if you're hoping

 frequently asked if antidepressants inhibit psychic abilities.

 it has never been my experience that one's psychic or clairvoyant

 capacity is diminished by these drugs.